jorroll/rschedule/docs/usage/rule/README.md

 [**`Rule implements IOccurrenceGenerator`**](../#IOccurrenceGenerator-Interface)

-RRule objects implement the `RRULE` portion of the [iCAL spec](https://tools.ietf.org/html/rfc5545), and hold/process recurrence rules.
+`Rule` objects implement the `RRULE` portion of the [iCAL spec](https://tools.ietf.org/html/rfc5545), and hold/process recurrence rules.
 While they can be used stand-alone, I expect most people to use them inside of `Schedule` objects.

 Rule objects are created with a variety of [iCAL spec](https://tools.ietf.org/html/rfc5545) options which are summarized below.
 If you're not familiar, you can read the [recurrence rule section of the ICAL spec](https://tools.ietf.org/html/rfc5545#section-3.3.10) to really familiarize yourself with the concepts (its not long).